ParthDesai/parthdesai.github.io/_posts/2020-05-08-blockchain-designing-101-1.md

 Refers to how nodes in blockchain determine which block to finalize out of all siblings at a particular height of tree.
 When we say a block is finalized, it means that out of all siblings of blocks, that particular block is considered as confirmed and depending upon actual implementation it is either impossible or only possible with significant effort to revert changeset produced by interpretation of said block.

 ### Fork selection
-Refers to how nodes in blockchain determine canonical fork from the tree of blocks.
+Fork selection refers to how nodes selects best fork for them to append new block to.
 Here fork is defined as a path from root node to one of the leaf node.
-Canonical fork must contain all finalized block.
+Best fork must contain all finalized blocks.

 --------